-Amazon, ASOS, eBay, Groupon, Coach… through the years we witnessed major global brands spent significant sums yet still failed, and one major reason is: they did not try to understand China eCommerce market, and they failed to deliver the user experiences favored by Chinese online shoppers.
+Amazon, ASOS, eBay, Groupon, Coach… through the years, we witnessed major global brands spent significant sums yet still failed.
+One major reason is: they did not try to understand China’s eCommerce market, and they failed to deliver the user experiences favored by Chinese online shoppers.

-China is the biggest eCommerce market in the world, and it is supported by a highly complex ecosystem found nowhere else.
+China is the biggest eCommerce market globally, and a highly complex ecosystem supports it found nowhere else.
 For those who want to enter, the key to success is to understand the unique elements.

 In China, the eCommerce ecosystem is made up of the following four components:

 First of all: where do Chinese shoppers buy online?

 Right now, the two common options to start your eCommerce in China are: to join the eCommerce marketplace or to build your own brand eCommerce platform.
 Every marketer should have a clear understanding of each eCommerce platform’s infrastructure and capabilities before entering.

 a.
 Marketplace platforms